cloudfoundry/docs-dev-guide/services/managing-services.html.md

 ## <a id='viewing-services'></a> View Available Services ##

-After targeting and logging into Cloud Foundry using [cf](../installcf/cf.html), you can view what services are available:
+After targeting and logging into Cloud Foundry using [cf](../installcf/cf.html), you can view what services are available to applications running on your Cloud Foundry instance by running this command.

 <pre class="terminal">
 $ cf services
-Getting services...
-OK

-service      version   provider        plans                        description mongodb      n/a       mongolab-dev    free, large, medium, small   Cloud hosted and managed MongoDB mongodb      2.2       core            200                          MongoDB NoSQL database mysql        5.5       core            100, 200, cfinternal         MySQL database postgresql   9.2       core            200                          PostgreSQL database (vFabric) rabbitmq     3.0       core            200                          RabbitMQ message queue redis        2.6       core            200                          Redis key-value store
 </pre>

-<i>Note: This is an example.
-These services may not be available on the Cloud Foundry service you target.</i>
+The command above returns service metadata, including the service type (for example mySQL or Rabbit MQ), service version, provider, a description, and so on.

 ## <a id='create'></a>Create a Service Instance ##